Blog

 - Document Control: Secure management of standard operating procedures (SOPs), validation records, and quality control documentation is essential.
 The LIS software should offer version control, audit trails, and access logs to ensure document integrity.

-- Audit Trail: This functionality provides comprehensive and transparent tracking of all user activities within the system.
+- Audit Trail: This functionality provides comprehensive and transparent tracking of all user activities within the lab information system.
 This feature ensures complete traceability by recording every real-time action, including data modifications, user access, and system changes.

 Data Management and Integration